Are Emergency Housing Assistance Grants taxable?

 The amount of assistance is based on household income and the monthly hazard insurance costs.

 Hazard insurance assistance is only available to households who pay this expense directly (not paid by mortgage services from escrow account).
-Montana Housing will pay the difference between 30 percent of your household’s current gross monthly income and your monthly hazard insurance, up to $2,000/month.
-If your household also pays a monthly mortgage, the mortgage payment is included in the calculation and $2,000/month cap.
+Montana Housing will pay the difference between 25 percent of your household’s current net monthly income and your monthly hazard insurance, up to $2,000/month with a $250/month minimum.
 Applicants can use a program calculator to estimate the assistance payment.
 It is recommended that applicants use the calculator to inform their decision on whether to submit a full application.

 Can I receive Emergency Housing assistance if I’m participating in a mortgage forbearance program?